Dill Pickle Pot Roast & Pickle Gravy

 Pot Roast Tips and Tricks

-• You can brown the outside of the roast before you place it into the slow cooker or the instant pot.
-It adds flavour and adds a crust on the outside that is delicious!
+• You can brown the outside of the roast before you place it in the slow cooker or the instant pot.
+This adds flavor and a delicious crust on the outside!

 More Delicious Pot Roast Recipes!

 You guys, even the gravy turns out AMAZING!!!
-I thought that perhaps it would be too pickley, but when you use the Ranch Dressing and two packs of brown gravy mix, the gravy works out.
-You can pour it all over the roast and mashed potatoes without it turning the entire dish too sour.
+I thought it would be too pickle-y, but when you use the Ranch Dressing and two packs of brown gravy mix, the gravy works out.
+You can pour it all over the roast and mashed potatoes without turning the entire dish too sour.
+If you are worried about this being too pickle-flavored, use only half of the dill pickle juice from the jar and add 1/2 cup of water to replace it.

 So, do you trust me, fellow dill pickle lovers?
-Do you trust that you have to try this dill pickle roast as soon as you can?
+Do you trust that you have to try this dill pickle roast as soon as possible?
 I can’t wait to hear what you think of it!

 Happy cooking!